rjweis/Pulling-Airline-Data-with-SQL/README.md

 ```
 ![q3 image](https://github.com/rjweis/sql-queries/blob/master/q3.PNG)

 There we have it!
 We can use `flight_number` for both legs to visually verify that each row is unique.
 For instance, in rows 1 and 2 the first leg is identical, but the second leg is different.
 We also can see that some layovers are very long.

-If we look closer, we can see that `lay_over_wait` column wasn't created in the way we intended.
+But, if we look closer, we can see that `lay_over_wait` column wasn't created in the way we intended.
 The wait should actually be the amount of time between 12:39 a.m. and 6:30 p.m., which would be about 18 hours.
 However, these columns were processed as integers, so the wait was actually computed as 1830 - 39, which gives us our results of 1791.
-1791 minutes would be nearly 30 hours, which is a *very* long wait and violates our where clause `f.month = 1`.
+1791 minutes would be nearly 30 hours, which is a *very* long wait and violates our where clause `f.day = 1` for both legs of the trip.

 **4. Provide the query that allows you to answer the following question:  Which non-stop route has the most cancelled flights in 2015?
 (CANCELLED -- Flight Cancelled (1 = cancelled))**